bw856/Chess/README.md

 An implentation of Chess using Object-Oriented Programming

-Collaboration between: \
-Brandon W. \
-David L.
+Collaboration between Brandon W. and David L.